allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 with [JBehave](http://jbehave.org/) library, but it is a more sophisticated tool for more complex purposes, not for simple usage we need here.
 It also has the least flexible *Wait* method with the longest syntax necessary to determine conditions, which is almost unusable without writing your own replacing methods.
 The main advantage is an execution time.
-I found Java to be fastest in tests execution and WebDriver browser handling.
+I found Java to be the fastest in tests execution and WebDriver browser handling.
 The differences in time are not spectacular but noticeable.
 The best application for this solution is writing tests integrated into Java project and stand-alone test suite when the shortest execution time is needed.
-Real differences in time appear in case of hundreds of tests rather than in case of common regressive test suite for microservices).
+Real differences in time appear in case of hundreds of tests rather than in case of a common regressive test suite for microservices).

 Generally both Scala with ScalaTest (with Specs2 definitely not) and Selenium, and Groovy with Geb are the best candidates for a standalone test suite in common cases.
 They are human-readable, with short intuitive commands and